 "If you're in a rock band, own it.
 And if you're a bomb disposal person like Camilla [Thurlow], own it."

-Up for grabs for the winning couple across the first three series was £50,000 and the chance for a happily ever after.
-But mainly the money.
+Up for grabs for the winning couple is a £50,000 and the chance for a happily ever after.

 Winner of 2016's Love Island Cara also encouraged everyone to apply: “Don’t be put off by how you perceive yourself.
 Love Island can only put in people who apply, so if you’re a beautiful plus-size girl – or a guy with not many abs – remember, me and Nathan won.